 Forests are a major source of income and employment in Lapland.
-If realised, the large-scale investments planned in bioindustry will increase the current volume significantly and offer many new business opportunities.
+The large-scale investments in bioindustry will increase the current volume and offer many new business opportunities.

 - 5 million hectares of forest, of which two-thirds can be used for timber production